Everett's scops owl

-Everett's scops owl (Otus everetti) is an owl, endemic to the Philippines, belonging to the family of the typical owls Strigidae.
+Everett's scops owl (Otus everetti), also called Midanao lowland scops-owl is an owl species endemic to the Philippines.
 They are found on Bohol, Samar, Biliran, Leyte, Mindanao and Basilan.
 This species is part of the Philippine scops owl species complex which includes the Negros scops owl.

 Description and taxonomy

-EBird describes the bird as "A fairly small owl of lowland and foothill forest.
-Dark brown on the back with barred wing feathers, grayish underparts, a darker chest with black markings, a pale gray facial disk bordered with a black line, and pale ear tufts forming a V. Occurs together with Giant and Mindanao Scops-Owls, but Everett’s is much smaller than Giant and slightly larger and paler than Mindanao, with longer ear tufts.
-Voice includes a descending series ending in a growl, “oowok! oowok! oowok! grrrr.”

-Part of the Philippine scops owl owl species complex which included the Negros scops owl, but is differentiated by its darker plummage, face and darker orange eyes.
+Everett's scops owl was part of the Philippine scops owl (O. megalotis) species complex, which also included the Negros scops owl (O. nigrorum), but these species were split following genetic analyses.
+O. everetti is differentiated by its darker plumage, face and darker orange eyes.
 This is species is monotypic.

 Ecology and behavior

 Not much is known about this owl but they are presumed to have similar habits to other closely related scops owls.
 Their diet is presumed to be insects, small mammals, reptiles, and amphibians.

 They live alone or in monogamous pairs.
 They breed throughout the year, laying clutches of 1 or 2 eggs.
 They nest in tree hollows in forests of the Philippine lowlands.